-The very high velocity contact interaction problems are among the most complicated in computational mechanics.
+The very high velocity contact interaction problems are one of the most complicated in computational mechanics.
 The failure processes that follow the interaction are initiated in micro-volumes considerably smaller than the measurements of the interacting bodies.
-It is practically impossible to model the behavior of the material at the micro-level - the number of degrees of freedom of such a model would be too large and unrealistic for computer resources nowadays and probably in the nearest future as well.
-In practice, usually the computations are performed by using macroscopic material models that approximately describe real processes taking place in the material.
+It is practically impossible to model the behavior of the material at the micro-level - the number of degrees of freedom of such a model would be too large and unrealistic for computer resources at the time being and probably in the nearest future as well.
+In practice, usually the computations are performed by using macroscopic material models that approximately describe real processes taking place the material.
 In [5] and [6] real and numerical shooting-through experiments are presented for the Nextel fabrics and the Kevlar-epoxy shield.
-The micro- and mezzo-mechanical models have been used to simulate the behavior of small specimens, and by comparison of the numerical results with experimental data the material model characteristics have been found.
-The stiffness coefficients were used for determining the deviatoric stresses and by means of the equation of state the relationship between the pressure and volume change was established.
-Further computations have been performed by using the macro-mechanical model where a layered structure has been presented as the porous continuum.
+The micro- and mezzo-mechanical models have been used to simulate the behavior of small specimens, and by comparison of the numerical results with experimental data the material model characteristics have been determined as stiffness coefficients for determining the deviatoric stresses and an equation of state establishing the relationship between the pressure and volume change.
+Further computations have been performed by using the macro-mechanical model where a layered structure had been presented as the porous continuum.
 It enabled to disregard the real geometry of the weave and to present the averaged strength parameters of the fabrics.
-The resulting model was axisymmetric, of reasonable dimension, and the obtained results were satisfactorily close to experimental ones
+The resulting model was axisymmetric, of reasonable dimension, and the obtained results were satisfactorily close to experimental ones.